 At the same time, people can watch your stream on mobile devices at a lower resolution, with a lower bitrate and a significantly lower download speed requirement.

 Thanks to transcoding, you only have to make the one, original stream, and the platforms take care of the rest.

 Do all platforms offer to transcode?

 Even though it’s a very useful feature, transcoding isn’t supported by all platforms at all levels of access.
 This is one of the reasons behind the differing stream qualities on streaming platforms.

 Some platforms don’t offer much in terms of transcoding.
 These usually have rigid quality requirements that match the output on the platform.
-With the Periscope Producer, for example, you can only broadcast at 720p at a max bitrate of 4000 kbps.

 Other platforms, however, might offer some transcoding services.
 On Twitch, for example, all streamers have access to transcoding as it’s available.
 Twitch Affiliates, however, get priority access to transcoding, while partners have full access to transcoding options.
 Meanwhile, you can freely choose to stream at lower bitrates and resolutions if you worry your audience might not be able to see you.
-Twitch is more flexible in that regard than Periscope.

 And then there’s YouTube, the platform that recommends you stream at a quality that ensures a stable live stream, and takes care of all the rest.
 That’s because it offers full transcoding of all streams.
 It will also give you the ability to use a variable bitrate for your stream, which is something Twitch doesn’t do.

 If you want to stream your video to multiple platforms at the same time, you might wonder how is it possible to simultaneously stream to a no-transcoding, fixed-video-quality platform and a platform such as YouTube that lets you really push the quality of your stream to the limits.